ridhoma/monte-cafe/README.md

 # Motivation

 As a data scientist, every now and then I would be faced with the needs to do Bayesian Analysis.
 MCMC, being one of the most popular sampling method always comes in handy.
-Despite it's effectiveness, in practice, implementing MCMC algorithms from scratch would be a pain in the one's bum for which one would most likely resort to using readily available frameworks, for example [PyMC](https://www.pymc.io/welcome.html).
+Despite it's effectiveness, in practice, implementing MCMC algorithms from scratch would be a pain in one's bum for which one would most likely resort to using readily available frameworks, for example [PyMC](https://www.pymc.io/welcome.html).

 However recently I feel something is missing, using MCMC (via PyMC) without knowing how it actually works under the hood.
 Moreover, when I started diving into this topic, so many concepts turn out to be inspired by Physics.
 I love Physics, so it's an extra motivation for me.